Our Team

 Cheryl is a qualified primary school teacher with over 40 years classroom experience.
 She has worked in a variety of schools and taught children from Foundation to Year 6.
 She is dedicated to working with children to support their needs and believes in providing an encouraging and supportive learning environment.

 Cheryl is extremely passionate about the teaching of literacy.
 Over the years she has completed many literacy courses which have continually kept her up to date with current evidence based research.
-Her work as a Reading Recovery teacher in the 1990s led her to pursue a heartfelt commitment to helping students who have difficulty with Literacy.
+Her work as a qualified Reading Recovery teacher in the 1990s led her to pursue a heartfelt commitment to helping students who have difficulty with Literacy.
 Cheryl completed a Bastow Literacy Coaching qualification where upon she led the implementation of this research into the schools where she taught.
-She also undertook numerous current professional learning courses in the teaching of writing.
-Her love and enthusiasm for teaching writing inspires her students and helps them to build their proficiency as writers.

 Over the last few years Cheryl has worked in the Tutor Learning Initiative program where she has guided individuals and small groups of children to build their capacity to learn and develop self-confidence.
 Her commitment to helping individuals succeed has led her to become a qualified MSL practitioner, specialising in aiding children with Dyslexia.
-By bringing all of her wealth of previous teaching experiences together with this new training, she aims to provide students with the best chance of achieving positive outcomes and increased confidence in literacy.
+She has now worked at the Ranges Learning Centre since its inception in 2023.
+She has found it invigorating working as part of a friendly team who care so much about every student.
+By bringing all of her wealth of previous teaching experiences together, with her love and enthusiasm for teaching, she aims to continue providing students with the best chance of achieving positive outcomes and increased confidence in literacy.

 Natalie Bates